Onigiri Spicy Tuna Recipe

 Grilled salmon: a classic of Japanese cuisine, where salmon is lightly salted and grilled before being used as a garnish.

-Vegetarian toppings: pickled vegetables or konbu (seaweed) for a lighter version.
+Vegetarian toppings: marinated vegetables or konbu (seaweeds) for a lighter version.

 Shapes and presentation